The Best Filtered Water Bottles for Travel

 Round Up of Filtered Water Bottles for Travel

 Our favourite water purifier for travel is the Grayl UltraPress.
-The GeoPress is also an excellent choice but as long as you have another bottle to decant clean water into, the smaller UltraPress is a better choice.
+The GeoPress Titanium is also an excellent choice but it’s not as compact.

 The best purifying bottle for travel in Europe or other developed nations is the LARQ Movement Bottle PureVis.
-For hikers, the best water bottle with a filter is the Katadyn BeFree and our favourite non-purifying bottle is the LifeStraw Go!
+For hikers, the best water bottle with a filter is the Katadyn BeFree.

 Do you travel with a filtered water bottle?
 Let us know which is your favourite in the comments below!